zooba/pymanager/doc/using.rst

 This will install and register as normal.
 If you have no other runtimes installed, then ``python`` will launch this one.
-Otherwise, you will need to use ``py -V:3.13t ...`` or, if you have added the global aliases directory to your :envvar:`PATH`, the ``python3.13t.exe`` commands.
+Otherwise, you will need to use ``py -V:3.13t ...`` or, if you have added the global aliases directory to your :envvar:`PATH` environment variable, the ``python3.13t.exe`` commands.

-.. _pymanager-troubleshoot
+.. _pymanager-troubleshoot:

 Troubleshooting
 ---------------

-If your Python Install Manager does not seem to be working correctly, please work through these tests and fixes to see if it helps.
-If not, please report an issue at `our bug tracker <https://github.com/python/cpython/issues>`_.
+If your Python install manager does not seem to be working correctly, please work through these tests and fixes to see if it helps.
+If not, please report an issue at `our bug tracker <https://github.com/python/cpython/issues>`_, including any relevant log files (written to your :file:`%TEMP%` directory by default).

 .. csv-table:: Troubleshooting
    :header: "Symptom", "Things to try"